Part of the Brain Injury Team

 Rujina is a Solicitor in the Adult Brain Injury department.
 Before joining Bolt Burdon Kemp in September 2018, Rujina spent a number of years working with clients who had sustained life-changing brain injuries, spinal cord injuries and significant orthopaedic injuries.

-Rujina has gained experience working on various types of clinical negligence claims, including injuries arising out of negligence during childbirth, delays in diagnosis and treatment of disease or injury and negligent surgery.
-She also worked on a number of Inquests assisting families whose loved ones had died whilst in the care of the NHS.
+Rujina has experience working on various types of clinical negligence claims, including injuries arising out of negligence during childbirth, delays in diagnosis and treatment of disease or injury and negligent surgery.
+She also worked on a number of inquests assisting families whose loved ones had died whilst in the care of the NHS.

 She has a broad range of experience dealing with personal injury claims, including road traffic accidents (motor vehicles, cyclists and pedestrian), public transport accidents, accidents at work and claims relating to public and occupiers liability.